-The value of the lessons learned by the exhibiting of good sportsmanship will last a lifetime.
+The value of the lessons learned by exhibiting good sportsmanship will last a lifetime.
 The positive actions of a coach, athlete or spectator at an event can influence how our school is perceived in our community and the communities of those schools we meet on the field of play.